DirtBagXon/hypseus_singe_data/README.md

 Games_' (_ALG_) games, from which they derive, using upscaled (_AI enhanced_) video.
 These will
 be now within `00-singe2-ports-gungames`.

+The `00-singe1` folder will contain original Daphne era Singe games that have received updates and bugfixes..

 The `00-singe2` folder will contain Singe 2 games using native sprites, fonts and full overlays.
-LUA changes are only to restructure asset layout.

-All games will still require the _MPEG-2_ and _Ogg_, video and audio streams required by the
-Daphne VLDP.
-So recoding of _mp4_ and other formats is still required.
+`00-non-qte` contains any game format that move away from the Dragon's Lair _QTE_ format.

+`00-kimmy` contains games that were created using _FrameworkKimmy_.
+_Note_: Earlier _Framework_ games can be easily ported to use the new framework via the Singe header files.

+`00-zip-roms` are detailed above.

 Download the latest complete repository via [**Releases**](https://github.com/DirtBagXon/hypseus_singe_data/releases) (*zip* or *tgz*).